In Britain lesbian, gay and bisexual people enjoy almost full legal equality. Globally it’s a different story.

 We’re sharing our lobbying approach and tools with the activists fighting for their rights and risking their lives to enjoy the same levels of equality as gay people in Britain.

-Our international work is fast moving as we are constantly responding to issues around the world.
-Follow us on Facebook and twitter for the latest information and make sure you tell us what you think.
+Our international work is moving fast as we are constantly responding to issues around the world.
+Follow us on Facebook and Twitter for the latest information and make sure you tell us what you think.

 Download our posters by clicking on the images above and help us to tell the world ‘Some People Are Gay.
 Get Over It!’ in the language of your choice.

 Download our Russia update, take action and pass the ideas on.